 The medieval Page was required to perform different duties for the lord or knight he attended on.
 This was seen as a form of education rather than a form of subjugation and the page gladly served the lord in order to learn the manners of courtly life.

-Typical chores of a Page included taking the lord’s messages to different other persons, tidying up the clothes and weapons of his lord and serving the lord in other ways such as by filling his wine cup at meals.
-Often the Page was also required to aid the lord put on his armour and weaponry just ahead of a battle.
+Typical chores of a page included taking the lord’s messages to different other persons, tidying up the clothes and weapons of his lord, and serving the Lord in other ways such as by filling his wine cup at meals.
+Often the page was also required to aid the lord put on his armor and weaponry just ahead of a battle.

 The Page was offered little to no direct reimbursement in return for his service.
-Rather, the education, combat training and other forms of learning he attained at the lord’s expense was considered a suitable and adequate reimbursement.
+Rather, the education, combat training, and other forms of learning he attained at the lord’s expense were considered a suitable and adequate reimbursement.

-In addition, the Page was provided food, shelter and clothing at the lord’s house as well.
-On rare cases when the Page went out of his way to serve the lord, the lord could offer a reward as an acknowledgement of his service.
+In addition, the Page was provided food, shelter, and clothing at the lord’s house as well.
+In rare cases when the Page went out of his way to serve the Lord, the lord could offer a reward as an acknowledgment of his service.